What Are the Parts of an Appraisal?

-Their home's purchase can be the most significant investment some of us will ever make.
-It doesn't matter if where you raise your family, a seasonal vacation home or a rental fixer upper, the purchase of real property is an involved transaction that requires multiple parties to pull it all off.
+A home purchase is the biggest transaction most of us might ever consider.
+It doesn't matter if a primary residence, a second vacation home or one of many rentals, purchasing real property is an involved transaction that requires multiple people working in concert to see it through.

-You're likely to be familiar with the parties having a role in the transaction.
-The most familiar entity in the transaction is the real estate agent.
-Next, the mortgage company provides the financial capital needed to bankroll the transaction.
-And ensuring all areas of the transaction are completed and that the title is clear to transfer to the buyer from the seller is the title company.
+You're likely to be familiar with the parties taking part in the transaction.
+The most known face in the exchange is the real estate agent.
+Next, the mortgage company provides the financial capital necessary to finance the deal.
+And ensuring all details of the sale are completed and that a clear title passes to the buyer from the seller is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, who makes sure the value of the property is in line with the amount being paid?
-This is where the appraiser comes in.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the property is worth the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Duncan Appraisals will ensure, you as an interested party, are informed.

-Our first responsibility at Duncan Appraisals is to inspect the property to determine its true status.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are there and are in the shape a typical buyer would expect them to be.
-To make sure the stated square footage is accurate and convey the layout of the home, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the house.
+To ascertain the true status of the property, it's our duty to first perform a thorough inspection.
+We must see aspects of the property first hand, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed are present and are in the shape a reasonable person would expect them to be.
+The inspection often includes a sketch of the house, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious features - or defects - that would affect the value of the house.

-This is where the appraiser analyzes information on local construction costs, labor rates and other elements to derive how much it would cost to build a property comparable to the one being appraised.
-This value usually sets the upper limit on what a property would sell for.
-It's also the least used predictor of value.
+Here, we pull information on local construction costs, labor rates and other elements to ascertain how much it would cost to replace the property being appraised.
+This figure commonly sets the upper limit on what a property would sell for.
+The cost approach is also the least used method.

 Analyzing Comparable Sales

-Appraisers can tell you a lot about the communities in which they work.
-They innately understand the value of specific features to the people of that area.
-Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the home being appraised.
-By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers become very familiar with the neighborhoods in which they work.
+They thoroughly understand the value of particular features to the people of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property being appraised.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

 An opinion of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to putting a value on features of homes in Wood Ridge and Bergen, Duncan Appraisals can't be beat.
-This approach to value is commonly given the most weight when an appraisal is for a real estate purchase.
+When it comes to knowing the true value of features of homes in Wood Ridge and Bergen, Duncan Appraisals can't be beat.
+The sales comparison approach to value is commonly given the most weight when an appraisal is for a home purchase.

 Valuation Using the Income Approach